kegepet/mailto-fairy/README.md

 `user` and `host` fields are required; the `subject` and `body` fields, as well as all other supported mailto fields (`cc`, `bcc`, and so on), are optional.

 ## mailto-fairy Is Not Ideal
-If **mailto-fairy** were to become popular, it would not take much for email harvesting bots to defeat it.
+If **mailto-fairy** were to become widely used, it would not take much for email harvesting bots to defeat it.
 After all, the data is right in the `data-mailto-fairy` attribute.
 The ideal solution would be to hard-code all the variables into an externally located javascript file, which would then do the replacements without needing to pull any information from the HTML.